isaaclyman/blackswan-js/README.md

 song.at(0)
 // blackswan.song.at.repeats: pass in a note or chord and a configuration
 //  object
-// "every": how many beats to pause between repeats
+// "every": how frequently to repeat (as a note value).
+Here, the cMajorChord
+//   will be repeated every whole note.
+Since it lasts a whole note, there is no
+//   rest between chords.
 // "times": how many times to repeat .repeats(cMajorChord(1, blackswan.as.Staccato), { every: 1, times: 21 });